Speed dating

-Speed dating is a formalized matchmaking process which has the purpose of encouraging eligible singles to meet large numbers of new potential partners in a very short period of time.
+Speed dating is a formalized matchmaking process with the purpose of encouraging eligible singles to meet new potential partners in a very short period of time, so that interested pairs can continue meeting each other after the event.

 Organization

-Usually advance registration is required for speed dating events.
-People are rotated to meet each other over a series of short "dates" typically lasting from three to eight minutes depending on the organization running the event.
-At the end of each interval, the organizer rings a bell, clinks a glass, or blows a whistle to signal the participants to move on to the next date.
-At the end of the event participants submit to the organizers a list of who they would like to provide their contact information to.
-If there is a match, contact information is forwarded to both parties.
-Contact information cannot be traded during the initial meeting, to reduce pressure to accept or reject a suitor to his or her face.
+Usually, advance registration is required for speed dating events.
+Participants are rotated to meet each other over a series of short "dates" typically lasting from three to eight minutes depending on the organization running the event.
+At the end of each interval a signal (e.g., a ringing bell, glass clinks or a whistle blow) is given to alert participants to move on to the next date.
+When the event concludes, participants can submit a list to the organizers of candidates they would like to share their contact information with.
+The organizers will forward the contact information if both participants included each other on the list.
+Contact information cannot be exchanged during the initial meeting to reduce pressure when accepting or rejecting a suitor face-to-face.

 There are many speed dating events now in the United Kingdom, Canada, and the United States.
 Requirement for each event vary with the organizer.
 Specific age range based on gender is a common restriction for events.
 Many speed dating events are targeted at particular communities.
 The documentary film, "Age of Love" describes a speed dating event organized for older adults.
-Other groups have included: LGBT people, polyamorists, and Christians.
-Graduate student speed dating events are also common.
+Other groups have included: LGBT people, polyamorists, skiers, and Christians.

 Practice

 Participants are given a time limit in which they can talk to a potential partner, then are asked if they liked the partner before moving on to the next one.
 They can come alone without feeling out of place; alternatively it is something that women who like to go out in groups can do together.

-According to the New York Times, participants in speed dating experience an average of 2 in 10 or 3 in 10 matches.
-Online dating participants, in contrast, only find a compatible match with 1 in 100 or fewer of the profiles they study.
-As reported by the BBC in the Science of Love, it only takes between 90 seconds to 4 minutes of face-to-face interaction to determine attraction, which gives speed dating an advantage over online dating.
+According to the New York Times, participants in speed dating receive an average of 2-3 out of 10 matches.
+Online dating participants are said to find a compatible match with 1 in 100 or fewer of the profiles they study.
+The BBC reports, in the "Science of Love", that it takes between 90 seconds to 4 minutes of face-to-face interaction to determine attraction, which may give speed dating an advantage over online dating.